 The origins of Ouija date back to ancient China and other ancient cultures across Europe and the Mediterranean.
 To treat Ouija as a game is an unfortunate Westernization of a practice involving spirit communication.
 Modern society glosses over the origin of the board as a serious tool that opens the door between the living and the dead.
 As many people have found to their detriment, opening this particular door in the spirit of fun has led to consequences of a frightening nature.

 - Do not use the Ouija in a graveyard or operating or non-operating church; you are in essence attempting to break a sacred bond through reckless indifference.
 The world of spirit does not take kindly to this.

 - Do not use the Ouija board at the scene of an accident, mass death or murder.
 The violence of a death or many deaths leaves an impression on the place.
 Often, what resides in spirit there is a collective consciousness of anger, fear, and even a desire for revenge.

 - Do not use the Ouija board in a home that has infants or young children, or a place like a park or playground.
-Common sense and basic morality say that young children should be protected.
+Common sense and basic ethics say young children should be protected.

 Safer Places to Play With a Ouija Board